claucia/faq-accordion-card/README.md

 # Frontend Mentor: FAQ accordion card

-This is a Frontend Mentor project demonstranting a FAQ accordion card.
+This is a Frontend Mentor project demonstrating a FAQ accordion card.

 It uses HTML, SCSS, vanilla JavaScript, and [Parcel.js](https://parceljs.org/) for building.